mhumph/zenboard/README.md

 Zenboard uses Vue.js, Node.js and socket.io

-The Vue.js source is in a [separate repo](https://github.com/matthumphreys/zenboard-vue).
+The Vue.js source is in a separate repo [here](https://github.com/matthumphreys/zenboard-vue).

 ## Contribute